 Prized for its straight grain, golden brown hue, and high degree of water resistance, Teak wood is a highly sought-after species for applications ranging from siding and decks to high-end yachts.
-Obstacles to sourcing Teak include a limited growing range of old-growth Teak combined with political quandaries; however, J. Gibson McIlvain currently maintains its position as the largest importer of Teak lumber in the U.S. and currently maintains an inventory to meet any of your Teak needs.
+Obstacles to sourcing Teak include a limited growing range of old-growth Teak combined with political quandaries; as a result, most Teak today is grown on plantations.
+At J. Gibson McIlvain we source our high quality Teak lumber from FSC forests and plantations around the world and can provide you with premium Teak for your project.

 Teak Appearance